Dheia/october-analytics-plugin/README.md

 Simple Analytics does not include any JavaScript on your website, all information are collected on the server-side.
-While this should actually provide enough data, it is of course not always as precise as with JavaScript-based solutions.
+While this should actually provide enough data, it is of course not always as precise as with JavaScript-based support.

 -   Simple URL and Visit / View counters
-    -   ... also usable on your frontend website
+    -   ... also usable as Twig variables / filters on your frontend website
--   Simple but limited trace/route -tracking
 -   Simple but limited Bot-Detection (Humanity testing)
 -   Simple but limited Referrer collection
 -   Simple but limited Browser and OS detection (JavaScript-less)
 -   A bunch of neat statistics within 4 **configurable** dashboard widgets
--   An own admin page with extended access to the data collections
-    -   ... with an Response-Code tracker to find 400 error pages

 ### Bot-Detection